 Inca City has a famous Local Market, full of crafts and local products.

 The archaeological complex of Ollantaytambo was a strategic military, religious and agricultural center.
 The architectural scene is exceptional in its size, style, and originality of its buildings.
 For the Quechua language, the name comes from the word

 Ollanta (which is the name of an Inca captain, whose story was saved as an oral tradition, and written as a drama of Antonio Valdez Urubamba priest in mid-eighteenth century) Also a Spanish derivation of the word tampu (Tambo)Quechua, which means

-"City that offers accommodation, food and comfort to passengers."
+"City that offers accommodation, food, and comfort to passengers."

 Agricultural activity in this area benefited from the presence of the Patacancha creek, where there are large terraces that currently are damaged and abandoned.

-The typical Chinchero is a Inca city, the conquerors wanted to "civilize" and establish their culture, but never succeeded, because they fully resisted.
+The typical Chinchero is an Inca city, the conquerors wanted to "civilize" and establish their culture, but never succeeded, because they fully resisted.
 Today you can see this resistance in its inhabitants, as they inhabit the Inca constructions almost intact, in the same place where their ancestors lived and formed the largest and most prosperous civilization in America.

-- Transfers from and to your hotel.
+- Transfers from your hotel at Cusco.

-- Personal assistance along your tour.
+- Personal assistance along with your tour.

 - Entrance fees to all touristic attractions